vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/23l_digital_image_post_processing_README.md

 - **Gamma Mapping**: Modifying the luminance values through a gamma function to increase the perceived dynamic range of the signal.

 Post-processing is crucial in digital photography and imaging applications, where raw sensor data is transformed into visually appealing images.
 It can involve a wide range of operations, including noise reduction, color correction, sharpening, and dynamic range adjustment.

+## Techniques in Digital Post Processing

+1. **Color Correction**: Adjusting colors to achieve a natural look.
+2. **Sharpening**: Enhancing details in an image.
+3. **Noise Reduction**: Reducing unwanted noise in images, especially in low-light scenarios.

+## Learning Objectives

+- Understand the importance of post-processing in digital photography.
+- Learn basic techniques for enhancing image quality.

 ---